-- 1 Place the touchpad into the slot on the system and replace the four M2x2 screws to secure it to the system. - 2 Affix the adhesive tape to secure the touchpad pane.
+- 1 Place the touchpad into the slot on the computer and replace the four M2x2 screws to secure it to the system. - 2 Connect the touchpad and keyboard backlight cables to their respective connectors on the system board.

-- 3 Connect the touchpad cable to the connector and affix the adhesive-backed cable to secure it to the touchpad. - 4 Align and place touchpad bracket over the plastic hold down and replace the two M2x2 screws to secure it. - 5 Affix the adhesive tape to secure the touchpad bracket - 6 Install the: - a battery - b base cover - 7 Follow the procedure in After working inside your computer.
+- 3 Affix the adhesive tape to secure the touchpad to the system. - 4 Align and place the metal bracket under the plastic hold down. - 5 Replace the two M2x2 screws to secure the metal bracket to the touchpad. - 6 Install the: - a battery - b base cover - 7 Follow the procedure in After working inside your computer.